 For generations, my family has lived in Maryland horse country.
 Nestled between suburban Baltimore and Amish farms, its low rolling hills are blanketed in green, interrupted only by long rustic wood fences which seemingly go on forever but, in fact, mark the property boundaries between horse farms.
 While most of the homes here are stately and grand, my family’s is small and humble, as befits tenants of a great estate.

 My favorite time of year is Fall, for this is when the trees realize their multicolored potential and we are visited by families of quail and pheasant, each seeking sanctuary from amateur hunters.
-It is also the time when horses and hounds charge across the countryside, jumping fences and crossing creeks in pursuit of the scented bag which has replaced the fox.
+It is also the time when horses and hounds charge across the countryside, jumping fences, and crossing creeks in pursuit of the scented bag which has replaced the fox.

-There is an old stone Anglican church on our property and every Thanksgiving morning the hounds and the horses, with their red-jacketed riders, assemble in front of it for a blessing by the pastor.
+An old stone Anglican church on our property hosts Thanksgiving morning every year.
+The hounds and the horses, with their red-jacketed riders, assemble in front of it for a blessing by the pastor.
 Neighbors and tail-gating townspeople also gather to witness the blessing, letting the brisk autumn air blend with the prayer, sending it Heavenward.
 I stand at the periphery of the congregation, content to soak in all of the sensations from a discreet distance.

 “Tom!
 Tom, where are you?”

-Oh, that is the voice of my young neighbor, Frankie.
+That is the voice of my young neighbor, Frankie.
 He’s only five and we have been friends for about three years, now, ever since his parents allowed him to play with me.
 I turn from the ecclesiastic ritual to answer my friend’s call.
 He seems quite distressed and, as I get nearer, he continues to shout and wave his arms,

 “Tom!
 Tom!
 You’ve got to get away from here!”